yt-dlp/yt-dlp/README.md

                                      warning when guessing). "error" just throws
                                      an error.
 The default value "fixup_error"
-                                     repairs broken URLs, but emits an error if this is not possible instead of searching.
-    --ignore-config, --no-config     Disable loading any configuration files except the one provided by --config-
+                                     repairs broken URLs, but emits an error if this is not possible instead of searching --ignore-config, --no-config     Disable loading any configuration files except the one provided by --config-location.
-                                     location.
                                      When given inside a configuration
                                      file, no further configuration files are
                                      loaded.
 Additionally, (for backward
                                      compatibility) if this option is found
                                      inside the system configuration file, the
-                                     user configuration is not loaded.
+                                     user configuration is not loaded
-    --config-location PATH           Location of the configuration file; either the path to the config or its containing directory.
+    --config-location PATH           Location of the configuration file; either the path to the config or its containing directory
-    --flat-playlist                  Do not extract the videos of a playlist, only list them.
+    --flat-playlist                  Do not extract the videos of a playlist, only list them
     --flat-videos                    Do not resolve the video urls --no-flat-playlist               Extract the videos of a playlist --mark-watched                   Mark videos watched (YouTube only)
     --no-mark-watched                Do not mark videos watched
-    --no-color                       Do not emit color codes in output
+    --no-colors                      Do not emit color codes in output

 ## Network Options:
     --proxy URL                      Use the specified HTTP/HTTPS/SOCKS proxy.